Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T4A

 Memory Aid

-Real-World Application
+Real-World Example

 You're installing a mobile transceiver and need to run power wires from the battery to the radio.
 You use 10-gauge wire (heavy gauge) and keep the wires as short as possible (3 feet instead of 10 feet).
 When you transmit at 50 watts, the transceiver draws 12 amperes.
 The short, thick wires have low resistance, so voltage drop is minimal - you get 13.5 volts at the radio instead of 12.5 volts you'd get with long, thin wires.
 This ensures reliable operation.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-DC power connection, Voltage drop, Wire gauge, Wire length
+DC power connection Voltage drop Wire gauge Wire length

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T4A topic.